manishmittal08/project2/README.md

 # New Project
 This project was created from local system.
-It was created by MANISH MITTAL.
+It was created by MANISH MITTAL Ji.